Can I visit the kindergarten?

 At every half-day kindergarten session parents are asked to provide a piece of fruit or a vegetable.
 This is to be placed in the bowl at the entrance to the kindergarten at drop off time.
 This fruit is then prepared and shared with all the children during the session.
 Please avoid sending kiwi fruit to kindergarten, as this fruit seems to often be on the list for allergies.

-What clothes should my child wear?
+What sort of clothes should my child wear?

 The children need comfortable clothing that is ok to get dirty.
 We will provide smocks for messy play.
 It is also important for children to be able to manage their own clothing for toileting.
 Appropriate footwear is essential for climbing, running, jumping and general play (no thongs or crocs).
 Sturdy shoes or runners are best.
 We ask that parents apply block-out on warm days.
 Children will have their sunhat kept at kindergarten.
 We recommend your child has a complete change of clothing in their kindergarten bag.
 Please name all articles of clothing and footwear.